yujunmjiang/data-structures-fall-19/week04/README.md

 ![illustrative images](./aa-data-model.jpg)

 As the concept to make a design for a particular organization's needs, I was inspired by the idea of denormalized data.
-The data model should focus on four entities: location, time, meeting type, and special interest.
+The data model should focus on four entities: location, time, meeting, and special interest.